Oil-exporter currencies and safe havens gain after Saudi attacks

 Overall, the forex market reaction was limited.
 A bigger concern was that a supply-side shock and growing geopolitical tensions would damage an already fragile global economy, MUFG analyst Lee Hardman said.

-"Downside risks for the global economy would intensify if geopolitical risks in the region continued to escalate, creating a more unfavourable environment for high beta emerging market and high yielding currencies," he said.
+"Downside risks for the global economy would intensify if geopolitical risks in the region continued to escalate, creating a more unfavorable environment for high beta emerging market and high yielding currencies," he said.

 The Japanese yen, a common choice for investors seeking shelter from market uncertainty, rose 0.4% to 107.71 yen per dollar <JPY=EBS>.
 The Swiss franc gained versus the euro but was only up 0.2% at 1.0946 <EURCHF=EBS>.